mrhanafi/arduino/README.md

 nampak cam xbrape nk jadi. kite cube lagi tgk jadi macam mana.

 Testing 123 123 123 123 123 123 123

+get test file
+try to pull from remote rasp pi is it successful? can try or not?